-New Zealand has had a solid 2019 calendar year, falling agonisingly short of an inaugural World Cup trophy and working their way into the number two spot in the World Test Rankings courtesy of a consistent run of form.
+New Zealand has had a solid season of cricket, falling agonisingly short of a first World Cup win and working their way into the number two spot in the World Test Rankings courtesy of a consistent run of form.

 With a big summer of cricket coming up it will be difficult to stay on top of all the action, but using the information provided in this guide you won’t have to miss a minute when watching live at home on TV or streaming the matches to a mobile device.

-New Zealand v England Test Series TV Preview
+New Zealand v Australia ODI Series TV Preview

-All fixtures shown as Sydney time and will be televised live on Fox Cricket (Foxtel/Kayo), adjust for regional differences.
+All fixtures shown as Sydney time and will be televised live on Fox Cricket (Foxtel/Kayo) as well as Channel Seven, adjust for regional differences.
 Please note that due to broadcast agreement the New Zealand cricket free to air TV coverage in Australia is limited to select matches.

 Watch or Stream New Zealand Live and Free